Ari1009/Aniriot/README.md

 ## Brief About App

-Parsing require data from website and serve anime with Ads FREE :bangbang:
+Parsing require data from website and serve anime!!!!

 ### Features